osiris-code/osiris/docs/other/Function_Parser.md

   nav: "other"
 ---

-OSIRIS includes an analytical function parser, so that the user can specify parameters for the simulation in the form of an analytical expression that is evaluated at run time.
+OSIRIS includes an analytical function parser so that the user can specify parameters for the simulation in the form of an analytical expression that is evaluated at run time.

 This function will be compiled into a pseudo-code that evaluates quite fast.
-However the user should bear in mind that this will always be slower to execute than a Fortran function that is compiled into OSIRIS.
+However, the user should bear in mind that this will always be slower to execute than a Fortran function that is compiled into OSIRIS.
 Furthermore, you should note that compilation is done without any kind of optimization, so that for better performance all unnecessary calculations should be removed from the expression (i.e. "6.4^2" should be written as "40.96").

-All calculations are done using double-precision floating point arithmetic, i.e., using the default Fortran type `real(kind(1.0d0))`.
+All calculations are done using double-precision floating-point arithmetic, i.e., using the default Fortran type `real(kind(1.0d0))`.
 This data will from now on be referred to as numeric.
-As an extension these routines a logical data type is also included, implemented in a manner similar to the C programming language.
+As an extension of these routines, a logical data type is also included, implemented like in the C programming language.
 A value of 0.0 is considered to be false, and all other values are considered to be true.
-This data will from now on be referred to as logical, and is relevant to the `if` function described below.
+This data will from now on be referred to as logical and is relevant to the `if` function described below.

 The following operators are defined for this function parser, shown in decreasing order of relative precedence.

-Relative precedence of operators (in increasing order)
+**Relative precedence of operators (in increasing order)**

 | Type | Operator |
 | :---       | :-: |